 An early version of the final token system.

 Record a video of this so readers can see what the camera looks like.

-A third-person debug camera is enabled by pressing Up on the D-Pad.
+A third-person debug camera is enabled by pressing D-Pad Up.
 The camera switches from the first-person perspective to a fixed position not unlike Super Mario 64, the position of which is determined by where the player activates the third-person camera.

-By holding L, you can switch control from Samus to the camera; this allows you to move the camera and aim it at different spots with the control and C-sticks.
+By holding L, you can switch control from Samus to the camera; this allows you to move the camera and aim it at different spots with the Control Stick and C-Stick.
 Pressing Y teleports Samus to the camera's location.

 Event Sub Menus

 The initial demo starts out after Samus has landed on Norion.
 The 3D map for the room Samus landed her ship is incomplete.